pressoholics/prso-content-syndication-toolkit/readme.txt

 == Description ==

-= Are you a content creator, freelance author, or SEO expert? =
+= Are you a content creator, freelance author, or SEO content marketer? =

 Do yo need to syndicate content to your client's Wordpress sites?